Frequently Asked Questions

 Will housing be available when I arrive?

-Once your application has been received and approved by our Leasing Center, you will be placed on the appropriate housing list.
+Once your application has been received and approved by our Leasing Center, you will be placed on the appropriate housing waitlist.
 Submitting an application does not guarantee that a home will be available when you arrive.
 Housing availability is dependent on many factors including the number of families leaving and incoming to Fort Sill, the total inventory of homes that meet your rank band and bedroom needs.
-We recommend checking in with your Leasing Specialist thirty days prior to your arrival for an estimated wait time if you have not been assigned a home yet.
+We recommend checking in with your Leasing Consultant thirty days prior to your arrival for an estimated wait time if you have not been assigned a home yet.

 How is rent determined and how will I pay it?